-At Amesbury Archer Primary school, we aim to identify children with Special Educational Needs (SEN) as soon as possible, in order to implement early intervention to support the individual child.
-Mrs Hayzen, our Special Educational Needs Co-ordinator (SENCo), works Monday to Friday and is non-teaching who works alongside our designated Family Link Worker Mrs Pittman.
-We try to ensure any children joining us with identified SEN are planned for in advance to ensure a smooth transition and availability of suitable provision within school.
-We encourage all parents to come and take a look around the school for themselves and arrange a chat with Mrs Hayzen to discuss any concerns.
+At Amesbury Archer Primary School, we aim to identify children with Special Educational Needs and Disabilities (SEND) as soon as possible, in order to implement early intervention to support the individual child.
+We want to ensure any children joining us with identified SEND are planned for in advance to ensure a smooth transition as well as ensuring suitable provision within the school.

-Our Emotional Literacy Support Assistant (ELSA), Mrs Deacon also provide support across the school.
+Our Thrive Practitioner, Emotional Literacy Support Assistants (ELSA), Counsellor and Talk Time TA, provide emotional and pastoral support across the school.